Health Data Platform BC

 - Consistent and enhanced privacy and security standards

-HDP will establish common policies for security, privacy and data management to enable consistent practices and data integration.
+HDPBC will establish common policies for security, privacy and data management to enable consistent practices and data integration.